-To fish in any open public inland water in Tasmania you must hold a current Inland Angling Licence unless regulations are contained within the Tasmanian Inland Recreational Fishing Code.
+To fish in any open public inland water in Tasmania you must hold a current Inland Angling Licence unless you are under 14 years of age.
+A summary of the regulations are contained within the Tasmanian Inland Recreational Fishing Code.